XpiritCommunityEvents/HOL/settinguprepository.md

 You can now skip directly to **If time permits: Create a Branch Rule**.

 ## Import the repository - Using GUI
 This part describes how you can import the Azure DevOps repository into your GitHub repository using GUI with the Import Code functionality.
+Note that during previous deliveries of this Technical Bootcamp, we found that not all attendees were able to use this functionality.
+Therefore, this might not work for you.
+If this is the case, perform the import using the steps documented here: [Clone the repository  - Using command line](#clone-the-repository---using-command-line).

 Navigate to your repository on GitHub, it should still be completely empty and offer the ability to "Import Code" at the bottom of the page: